 Book a Consultation

-To find out if ear surgery in Perth is right for you, the first step is to book a consultation with your plastic surgeon.
+To find out if ear surgery in Perth is right for you, the first step is to book a consultation with your Specialist Plastic Surgeon.
 They will discuss your expectations and any concerns you may have.
 Pricing and post-operative care will also be discussed.

 Frequently Asked Questions

-The operative technique will depend on the patient’s physical features and your plastic surgeon’s methods.
+The operative technique will depend on the patient’s physical features and your Specialist Plastic Surgeon’s methods.
 The aim is to create a more pronounced fold in the central portion of the ear by remodelling the cartilage.
 Skin is removed from behind the ear, part of the cartilage is folded or removed, and the ear is allowed to bend naturally towards the side of the head.